A Survey on Adversarial Contention Resolution: The Static Case

-We begin our survey with the static setting for packet arrivals.
+We begin our survey with the static case for packet arrivals.
 This motivates a well-known class of randomized, non-adaptive \defn{backoff} algorithms, with origins in decades-old networking protocols; we explore this topic in Section~\ref{sec:backoff}.
-Additionally, the static setting also allows us to introduce deterministic algorithms, which are newer additions to the literature; we review these results in Section~\ref{sec:deterministic-static}.
+Additionally, the static case also allows us to introduce deterministic algorithms, which are newer additions to the literature; we review these results in Section~\ref{sec:deterministic-static}.
+Finally, we discuss the closely-related wakeup problem in Section \ref{sec:static-wakeup}.